-Mezzo-soprano Alexandra Dinwiddie grew up in London and is a recent graduate of the Masters programme at the Royal Conservatoire of Scotland, where she studied with Kathleen McKellar Ferguson.
-She holds a BA Hons in Music from the University of Bristol as a singer and cellist, representing the university in the Sir Anthony Lewis Memorial Prize with Musica Britannica, and attended the Morley Opera School in London under Alice Farnham.
+Mezzo-soprano Alexandra Dinwiddie grew up in London and is a graduate of the Royal Conservatoire of Scotland, where she studied with Kathleen McKellar Ferguson.
+She holds a BA Hons in Music from the University of Bristol as a singer and cellist, representing the university in the Sir Anthony Lewis Memorial Prize Competition, and attended the Morley Opera School in London under Alice Farnham.
 Alexandra currently studies with Elizabeth McCormack at the RCS with the generous support of the Freemen of the City of Norwich.

-Alexandra’s operatic roles include Olga (Eugene Onegin) with Edinburgh Studio Opera, Maurya (Riders to the Sea) with Morley Opera and the Brandenburg Sinfonia directed by Jonathan Cocker, Romeo (I Capuleti e i Montecchi) with Microscopera, and Pitti Sing (The Mikado) with Grosvenor Light Opera Company in London and at the International Gilbert & Sullivan Festival in Harrogate.
-Upcoming roles include Cherubino (Le nozze di Figaro) with St Paul’s Opera in July 2019 and Sandman (Hansel and Gretel) with The Opera Experience in August 2019.
+This year Alexandra has performed the roles of Cherubino (Le nozze di Figaro) with St Paul’s Opera and Olga (Eugene Onegin) with Edinburgh Studio Opera, and in December 2019 she will sing Hansel (Hansel and Gretel) at the Drayton Arms Theatre with Opera in the Meantime.
+Her other operatic roles include Maurya (Riders to the Sea) with Morley Opera and the Brandenburg Sinfonia, Romeo (I Capuleti e i Montecchi) with Microscopera, and Pitti Sing (The Mikado) with Grosvenor Light Opera Company in London and at the International Gilbert & Sullivan Festival in Harrogate.

-Alexandra’s chorus work includes Jeremy Sams’ The Enchanted Island with British Youth Opera directed by Stuart Barker, Jonathan Dove’s The Day After with RCS Opera in collaboration with English National Opera, ensemble for Agrippina with RCS Opera directed by John Ramster, Mosquito and chorus for The Cunning Little Vixen with Co-Opera Co. directed by Natascha Metherell, and a toured production of La Bohème in Palestine with the Choir of London directed by Poppy Burton-Morgan.
+Alexandra’s chorus work includes Jeremy Sams’ The Enchanted Island with British Youth Opera, Jonathan Dove’s The Day After with RCS Opera in collaboration with English National Opera, ensemble for Agrippina with RCS Opera, Mosquito and chorus for The Cunning Little Vixen with Co-Opera Co., and a toured production of La Bohème in Palestine with the Choir of London.
 Prior to her undergraduate studies Alexandra sang for an extended season at the National Theatre in their acclaimed production of Coram Boy directed by Melly Still.